Top 50 Classic Horror Movies & Where to Watch Them This Halloween

-Top 50 Classic Horror movies header collage number 50-41
+Top 50 Classic Horror movies header collage

 Everett Collection

-As Halloween looms on the horizon, the writers of ReMIND are counting down the top 50 classic horror movies of the 20th century — in order — featuring killers, chillers, thrillers, and blood-spillers, plus where you can watch them right now.
+As Halloween looms on the horizon, the writers of ReMIND counted down the top 50 classic horror movies of the 20th century — in order — featuring killers, chillers, thrillers, and blood-spillers, plus where you can watch them right now.
 Get in a state of mind for the season, with Gothic tales, evil creatures, vicious sharks, vengeful ghosts, and a man with mommy issues and a very, very sharp knife.

 Happy haunting — and let us know if we missed your favorite knife-wielding maniac or haunted house tale!